Wise vs International Bank Transfer

 You can also open a Wise multi-currency account if you want to hold 50+ currencies, get paid for free from overseas, and avoid foreign transaction fees when you shop with an international debit card.

-Wise vs traditional banks: comparing the features
+Wise vs banks: Comparing the services provided

-International money transfers are not core business for traditional banks.
-This is reflected in the fees you’ll pay, and the fact that many regular banks haven’t invested in better infrastructure to make international payments faster and easier for customers.
+International money transfers are not core business for banks.
+This is reflected in the fees you’ll pay, and the fact that many banks haven’t invested in better infrastructure to make international payments faster and easier for customers.

 Here are a few key features of managing your money internationally with Wise compared to using a bank:

-Foreign TransactionsSpend internationally with linked debit card and no foreign transaction feeInternational card payments often have a foreign transaction fee to pay
+Foreign Transactions | Spend internationally with linked debit card and no foreign transaction fee | International card payments often have a foreign transaction fee to pay |

-Transfer time: is Wise faster than banks?
+Transfer time: Is Wise faster than banks?

 Banks may be able to show you an estimated delivery time when you make a payment – but it’s common not to know exactly when your recipient may get their funds.